PEW NEWS

 B. Home Fellowship Group

-The Home Fellowship group meets Mondays from 7.30pm till 9pm at 41, The Cranbrooks with Steve and Val Hirons.
-The Bible topic at the moment is the Names, Titles and Attributes of God in both the Old and New testaments, a subject which will last us for quite some time!
+The home group meets on Mondays at 7.30pm till 9pm at 41, The Cranbrooks with Steve and Val Hirons.
+We are currently studying the Epistle of James.
 We choose hymns to begin and end our discussion time and close with the Grace.
+Newcomers are very welcome.

 ES.
 Mothers Union.